Cultural views on the midriff and navel: American football

-Males often wear no shirt with low-rise shorts during practice.
-This was somewhat upheld during practice of American football, which was carried over to wearing cropped jerseys during 1980s broadcasts.
+Males often wear no shirt with low-rise shorts during practice in American football.
+Cropped jerseys were worn during 1980s broadcasts.
 Cropped jerseys became dormant for 20 years until male athletes returned to midriff exposure for comfort purposes.
 However, the NCAA placed an official ban on navel exposure in 2015.
-The National Football League has long placed a ban on navel exposure, and has since required jerseys to be tucked in.
-It banned Ezekiel Elliott's crop top in September 2016.
+The National Football League has long had a ban on navel exposure, requiring jerseys to be tucked in.
+The NFL banned Ezekiel Elliott's crop top in September 2016.